-[Move each group across to that group's Food Map slide in the Miro board.]
 In this activity, groups create a food map.
 Ask them to think of a food that they'd like to eat more of.
-Make a map on your Miro slide by drawing how this food came to be on your plate/bowl.
+Make a map on the worksheet by drawing how this food came to be on your plate/bowl.
 Facilitator - please guide participants through these steps one at a time, giving them a few minutes to complete each step, beginning with the following overview: